crewjam/httpsock/README.md

-# tlshttp
+# httpsock

-`tlshttp` is an effort to implement a socket that uses HTTP requests as a transport.
+`httpsock` is a (hairbrained?) effort to implement a socket that uses HTTP requests as a transport.
 The socket implementation should be good enough that TLS could be tunneled over HTTP.

 ## HTTPS?